MCUAAAR Annual Summer Training Workshop on African American Aging Research

 Family Care: Racial/Ethnic and Contextual Factors

-The Michigan Center for Contextual Factors in Alzheimer’s Disease (MCCFAD) is an NIH/NIA-funded Alzheimer’s disease focused Resource Center for Minority Aging Research (AD-RCMAR) that seeks to address disparities in Alzheimer’s disease and related dementias (ADRD) through research findings, mentorship, community links, and increased numbers of behavioral and social scientists from underrepresented backgrounds.
+The Michigan Center for Contextual Factors in Alzheimer’s Disease (MCCFAD) is an NIH/NIA- funded Alzheimer’s disease focused Resource Center for Minority Aging Research (AD-RCMAR) that seeks to address disparities in Alzheimer’s disease and related dementias (ADRD) through research findings, mentorship, community links, and increased numbers of behavioral and social scientists from underrepresented backgrounds.
 The Summer Data Immersion program provides hands-on training in the use of publicly available data resources to address important research questions relevant to ADRD.
-The theme of the 2020 program will be “Family Care: Racial/Ethnic and Contextual Factors.
-During the 4-day program, data will be used from the National Health and Aging Trends Study (NHATS) and its linked National Study of Caregiving (NSOC).
+The theme of the 2021 program will be “Family Care: Racial/Ethnic and Contextual Factors.”
+During the program, data will be used from the National Health and Aging Trends Study (NHATS) and its linked National Study of Caregiving (NSOC).

 The Summer Data Immersion program advances a team science approach.
 It will include informational presentations about best practices for working with NHATS/NSOC data by a study Principal Investigator, as well as discussion on the topics of race/ethnicity, culture and family care.
 Training will be provided in advanced analytic techniques to model data in largescale, longitudinal, and dyadic studies.
 This foundation will inform collaborative workgroups that will work as a team to pose hypotheses and analyze the NHATS/NSOC data to examine contextual factors in family care.
 An important aspect of the program is an emphasis on building new collaborations within these workgroups to initiate and pursue new collaborative publications that advance research on race/ethnicity and contextual factors in ADRD family care and foster the development of new research networks.

-The application process for this summer is now CLOSED.
-There was a competitive process for the selection of attendees.
-Successful applicants will be provided financial support for travel, lodging, and meals.
-Applications were encouraged from all levels (graduate students, post-docs, junior faculty, mid and senior faculty).
-Expertise in statistics or ADRD caregiving was not a prerequisite.
+There is a competitive application process for the selection of attendees.
+Applications are encouraged from all levels (graduate students, post-docs, junior faculty, mid and senior faculty).
+Expertise in statistics or ADRD caregiving is not a prerequisite.
 We value participation from quantitatively-minded individuals who seek to expand their research focus to ADRD and caregiving and/or ADRD caregiving researchers interested in advancing their skills in working with and analyzing largescale data.
 We seek to include scholars with diverse research experiences from a variety of disciplines (e.g., psychology, epidemiology, sociology, nursing, public health, social work) to promote peer learning of new skills that will be incorporated into attendees’ future research programs.
-Check the MCCFAD website https://mccfad.isr.umich.edu/ in Fall 2020 for notification about the application process for the Summer 2021 Data Immersion Program.
+Applications are due February 15th, 2021, and notification of acceptance will occur by April 5, 2021.

 Toni Antonucci & Laura Zahodne, MCCFAD Research and Education Core co-leads